Significant borrower with highest credit rating

 Focus on increased benchmark funding

-Over the year, SEK 138.8 (72.6) billion was borrowed in long-term debt instruments with maturities of more than one year.
-In addition, funding with potential premature redemption within one year was agreed, corresponding to SEK 14.7 (3.2) billion.
-Funding through short-term commercial papers, with maturities of less than one year, amounted to SEK 48.5 (92.7) billion.
-Previously issued funding of SEK 17.7 (20.0) billion was repurchased.
-Funding is secured to replace loans that mature or are cancelled, to finance new loans in the lending operations and to adjust the size of the liquidity reserve according to the current market view and liquidity preparedness requirements.
-Long-term funding increased in 2018 compared with 2017, due to very good growth in lending and longer-term financing of the Company’s liquidity reserve.
-A change of strategy had also been implemented in 2017, reducing borrowing needs for that year.
+Over the year, funding of SEK 135.4 (138.8) billion was raised in bonds with maturities of more than one year.
+In addition, funding with potential premature redemption within one year was agreed, corresponding to SEK 11.3 (14.7) billion.
+Funding through short-term commercial papers, with maturities of less than one year, amounted to SEK 35.5 (48.5) billion.
+Previously issued funding of SEK 19.7 (17.7) billion was repurchased.
+Funding is secured to replace loans that mature or are cancelled, to finance new loans in the lending operations and to adjust the size of the liquidity reserve according to the current market view and liquidity contingencies.

-The Company is working actively to increase its funding in major bond programmes, referred to as benchmark programmes, both internationally and in Sweden.
-During the year, six major funding programmes denominated in USD were implemented.
+The Company conducts active funding activities, both internationally and in Sweden, through its major bond programmes, referred to as benchmark programmes.
+During the year, four major benchmark fundings denominated in USD were implemented.

-A total of SEK 64.9 (42.7) billion was issued in the Swedish Benchmark Programme with SEK 192.7 (161.6) billion outstanding at the end of the year.
-In total, the Swedish bond programme encompasses nine outstanding bonds.
+A total of SEK 76.8 (64.9) billion was issued in the Swedish Benchmark Programme with SEK 231 (192.7) billion outstanding at the end of the year.
+In 2019, two bonds were issued (one of which was green), with the Swedish Benchmark Programme comprising a total of eight outstanding bonds.

 New funding by currency